connor-casey-100/connor-casey-100/README.md

 Hello World!
-My name is Connor Casey, I'm currently studying for a BS in Computer Science at Southern New Hampshire University.
+My name is Connor Casey and I'm a recent Computer Science graduate.
 I'm looking to get my name out there as a hard working individual willing to adapt to the ever-changing industry of technology.

 Additional Details: